-The table below sets out the cost reflective price components and target prices for connections in the irrigation category.
+The table below sets out the cost reflective price components and target prices for connections in the industrial category.

 Cost reflective price components Target price Booked capacity As with general supplies, a key determinant of cost is the capacity that each customer requests us to provide and reserve for their use.
 Industrial customers usually have a dedicated distribution transformer, associated switchgear and some high voltage cables that are sized for their capacity requirements.
-Costs associated with these distribution assets, on average, amount to \$36 per kVA per year.
-The average cost of localised assets per kVA of booked capacity is \$36/kVA per year.
+These assets amount to 29% of the overall assets allocated to the category, equating to annual costs of \$384k for a combined capacity of 18.5 MVA.
+On a per kVA basis, this supports a cost-reflective price of \$20.8/kVA per year.
+The average cost of localised assets per kVA of booked capacity is \$20.8/kVA per year.
 Transmission charges - Benefit based charges and residual charges The same circumstances noted for general supplies applies.
-Reflecting benefit based charges and residual charges supports volume based prices of 0.20c/kWh and 1.2c/kWh respectively.
+Reflecting benefit based charges and residual charges supports volume-based prices of 0.20c/kWh and 1.1c/kWh respectively.

-Our cost reflective pricing approaches do not meet the target revenue requirement and we apply residual charges for the balance.
+For the industrial category, our cost reflective pricing approaches do not meet the target revenue requirement and we apply residual charges for the balance.
 The aim with residual charges is that structures should share costs in a fair and equitable way, and not influence customer behaviour.

 Residual charge structures Structure Fixed charges Fixed daily charges are non-distortionary but they tend not to provide an equitable basis for sharing costs where they are not linked to the capacity of each connection.
 To align with the General Supply category (and maintain the link to capacity established through that approach) it is appropriate to apply a fixed daily charge that is consistent with the progression established by those categories.
 This helps address step changes in charges as customers migrate between the General Supply and Industrial categories.
-Fixed daily charge per connection Scaling up the charge for the 150 kVA category to a representative 345 kVA supports a daily fixed price of \$10.80 per day.
+Fixed daily charge per connection Scaling up the charge for the 300 kVA category to a representative 345 kVA supports a daily fixed price of \$10 per day.
 Capacity charges Consistent with our approach for the irrigation category, with the limited additional residual charge, and the limited ability for the customer to respond inefficiently, the booked capacity also provides a suitable (and simple) mechanism for applying residual charges. \$/kVA based on booked capacity